conradakunga/Blog/_posts/2025-09-08-sep-is-the-short-date-format-for-september-sometimes.md

 Let us take a look at some examples in various locales to illustrate.

-My environment (OS & .NET version) I can retrieve as follows:
+My environment (OS & .NET version), I can retrieve as follows:

 ```bash
 dotnet --info